tekrajchhetri/rnithackathonwebsite/content/authors/jan/_index.md

 ---
 # Display name
-title: Tek Raj Chhetri
+title: Jan Beutel

+# Username (this should match the folder name)
+authors:
+  - Jan Beutel

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Instructor
+role: Professor

 # Organizations/Affiliations
 organizations: